Saudi Arabian Airlines Logo PNG

 In the 1980s, the company expanded into other areas, including catering and commerce.
 Saudi Airlines Catering took over the “ground” business.

 The changes were reflected in the company’s logo.
-The font of the lettering has gained elegance and more elongated line ends.
-The elements showed purposefulness and focus on certain areas of work—narrowing the fields of activity.
+The font of the lettering has gained elegance, with more elongated line endings.
+The elements showed purposefulness and a focus on specific areas of work, narrowing the scope of activity.

-The letters stayed English but were given features similar to Arabic script, stressing the Middle East region where the company did business.
+The letters remained English but were given features similar to those of Arabic script, emphasizing the Middle East region where the company did business.

 The visual element of the emblem remained unchanged.